nguyenzung/fast-relay/README.md

 Fast Relay is a high-performance WebSocket Relay Server written in Go, optimized for message routing between clients based on Public Keys (Ed25519 or equivalent).

-The project focuses on handling tens of thousands of concurrent connections with extremely low latency and minimal resource consumption through a Zero-copy architecture and asynchronous processing.
+The project focuses on handling tens of thousands of concurrent connections with extremely low latency and minimal resource consumption through an asynchronous processing.

 ## 🚀 Key Features